The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 n = Number of teams

-Organization A has 3 teams ranked 11, 53 and 2340 in the VEX IQ Leaderboards (ranking a total of 5000 teams).
-The RANK system applies and rewards each team in that organization with their proportional amount of points, based on their rank in their leaderboard.
+Organization A has 3 teams ranked 11, 53 and 2340 in the VEX IQ RFORCE Rankings (ranking a total of 5000 teams).
+RANK applies itself and rewards each team in that organization with their proportional amount of points, based on their rank, but this time on a RFORCE ranking.

-For a leaderboard of the top 100 VEX IQ teams, Organization A will earn:
+For a ranking of the top 5000 VEX IQ teams, Organization A will earn:

 #11 rank: [1+(5000-11)]50001000 = 998 pts